What Does the Bible Teach about Marriage, Divorce, and Remarriage?

 Divorce.
 God hates divorce (Malachi 2:16).
 Jesus taught that no one should separate a man and a woman God has joined together in marriage (Matthew 19:4-6).
 Jesus explained that Moses permitted divorce for the hard of heart.
 Make no mistake: according to Jesus, only the hard-hearted person divorces a believing spouse.
 Hardness of heart is always sinful.
 Therefore, let no one tell you that you can divorce your believing spouse and not sin.
 Jesus elaborated on the basic teaching by adding that divorce leads to adultery when a party remarries, with one exception.
 Keep in mind divorce always represents sinful activity brought on by a hardened heart.
 Now, if you divorce and remarry, then you add another sin to your hard heart sin.
 If you divorce a believer for any reason other than immorality, then you add the sin of immorality to hardness of heart when you remarry.
 In this passage, the term “immorality” (“πορνείᾳ“) includes all sexual acts with anyone other than your spouse, such as prostitution, homosexuality, fornication, and intercourse.
 Jesus never intended every believer to divorce a spouse guilty of immorality, but rather told the hard of heart they were not adding the sin of adultery to their sin of hardness of heart, if they divorced because of immorality and then remarried.
 They were still sinful because of their hard heart.
 They would just avoid the further sin of adultery if they remarried after divorcing over immorality.
 Please recall that Jesus set the bar very high when He described adultery.
 He told His disciples that every man who looks at a woman with lust for her has already committed adultery in his heart (Matthew 5:27-28).

 Desertion.
 God has also provided guidance for believers married to unbelievers.
 While God never intends a believer to marry an unbeliever, many people come to Christ after they marry.
 If an unbelieving spouse desires to continue the marriage to the believer, then the believer should stay married, even under those less than ideal conditions (1 Corinthians 7:12).
 God tells believers that they sanctify their spouse, and the children of the marriage are holy.
-If the unbeliever decides to leave the believer, then the believer should let them leave, because God has called the believer to peace (2 Corinthians 7:15).
-The believer, deserted by the unbelieving spouse, is not under bondage, but may remarry (2 Corinthians 7:15).
+If the unbeliever decides to divorce the believer, then the believer should let them leave, because God has called the believer to peace (2 Corinthians 7:15).
+The believer, deserted by the unbelieving spouse filing for divorce, is not under bondage, but may remarry (2 Corinthians 7:15).
 Remember, though, as long as the unbeliever stays, the believing spouse may see the unbelieving spouse come to Christ (2 Corinthians 7:16).
+The believing spouse should never file for divorce.

 Separation.
-God prohibits a wife from leaving her husband, and likewise the husband should not divorce his wife (2 Corinthians 7:10-11).
-A woman, however, may separate from her husband, but must remain unmarried (2 Corinthians 7:11).
+God prohibits a wife from divorcing her husband, and likewise the husband should not divorce his wife (2 Corinthians 7:10-11).
+If a woman, divorces her husband (acting sinfully from a hard heart), she must remain unmarried (1 Corinthians 7:11).
 She may also seek reconciliation with her husband.
-Separation may be the best remedy in cases of spousal abuse, sexual immorality, or other egregious sin posing a danger to the innocent spouse.
+Separation for a time, not divorce, may be the best remedy in cases of spousal abuse, sexual immorality, or other egregious sin posing a danger to the innocent spouse.
 God does not command separation, but permits it.
+The believing spouse should never filed for divorce.

 Interlocking.
 These distinct passages connect to each other.
 For example, when a believer separates from an abusive spouse, the spouse may commit adultery during the separation.
-Then, if the innocent spouse has a hard, sinful heart, then if the innocent spouse divorces and remarries, the innocent spouse has not added the sin of adultery to the sins of divorce and hardness of heart.
+Then, if the innocent spouse has a hard, sinful heart, and divorces and remarries, the innocent spouse has sinned by divorcing, but has not added the additional sin of adultery to the sins of divorce and hardness of heart.
 Jesus describes all divorce as sinful because it flows from a hard heart.
 Likewise, the sanctifying work on spouses and children continues even during miserable marriages.
 When a husband disobeys the Word of God, the wife should remain submissive, and win him without a word, testifying to the husband through her chaste and submissive behavior (1 Peter 3:1-2).
 Husbands, for their part, must love their wives as Christ loved the church, and nourish and cherish their wives (Ephesians 5:25-30).